 Established in 1917, Providence College is a private Roman Catholic institute of higher education in Providence, Rhode Island.
 It is the only university on the North American continent administered by Dominican Friars.

-The college offers 50 majors and 30 minors across four schools for students and requires students to complete the school’s Core Curriculum.
+The college offers 50 majors and 30 minors across four schools for students and requires students to complete the school’s core curriculum.
 Courses include theology, philosophy, social science, and fine arts as part of the foundation of every degree, regardless of the area of study.
-The school now also requires civic engagement and diversity courses within the Core Curriculum.
+The school now also requires civic engagement and diversity courses within the core curriculum.
+Other highlights include:

 The Catholic and Dominican Identity aspects of campus play a big role on the college itself.
 Friars are a big part of life at Providence College, and St. Dominic’s Chapel sits in the heart of campus.
 But the school honors the Dominican identity in other ways — by opening its doors to students of all faiths, by teaching faith and education side-by-side, and by the majority of the student body that volunteer through Campus Ministry services every year.